cagla-su/Arch-Linux-Post-Installation-Guide/README.md

   - **Intel**: 6th, 7th and 8th Generation
   - This is why you might want to disable mitigations via **mitigations=off** kernel parameter especially if you're gaming.
 However, disabled mitigations might introduce security risks.
 If you care about security more than performance, do not disable mitigations.
 ## Intel iGPU Configuration For X11
+- Some projects such as Debian, Fedora, KDE, Mozilla suggest **modesetting** driver instead of using **xf86-video-intel** with **intel** driver as it is known to have problems with lower performance.
+However, using **modesetting** driver can cause issues such as **screen tearing** but we'll be using **Picom** with vsync on, so screen tearing won't be an issue as long as Picom is running.
+- **Terminal Command For Intel Configuration**: sudo nano /etc/X11/xorg.conf.d/20-intel.conf
+  - Section "Device"
+  Identifier "Intel Graphics"
+  Driver "modesetting"
+  Option "Backlight" "intel_backlight"
+  Option "AccelMethod" "glamor"
+  Option "TearFree" "false"
+  Option "RenderAccel" "true"
+  Option "SwapbuffersWait" "false"
+  Option "DRI" "2"
+  Option "Throttle" "false"
+  Option "FramebufferCompression" "false"
+  VideoRam 24576
+  Option "TripleBuffer" "false"
+  Option "Shadow" "false"
+  Option "LinearFramebuffer" "true"
+  Option "RelaxedFencing" "false"
+  Option "BufferCache" "true"
+EndSection